yapxue/pulsar/conf/yapxue/yapxue.md

 * How to crud tenant/ns?
 >BaseResources -> MetadataCache -> MetadataStore.
 MetadataStore has impls of etcd,rocksdb,zk.
 >> BaseResource VS BaseResources (They are different, one is for admin client request, one is for server storage)
-* CoordinatorService has lockManagers(map of <class, LockManagerImpl(metastore, class, executor)>)
+* CoordinationService has lockManagers(map of <class, LockManagerImpl(metastore, class, executor)>)
 >lockManager.listLocks(path) -> MetadataCache.getChildren(path) -> MetadataStore.getChildren(path)
-* ModularLoadManagerImpl impls listBrokers, it use coordinatorService.getLockManager -> lockManager.listLocks.
+* ModularLoadManagerImpl impls getAvailableBrokers, it use coordinatorService.getLockManager -> lockManager.listLocks.
 * MetadataStore contains
   * tenant: path is /admin/policies/{tenant}
   * namespace: path is /admin/policies/{tenant}/{ns}
   * brokers: path is /loadbalance/brokers

 * where is topic metadata stored?
+  * A: SystemTopicBasedTopicPoliciesService
 * why two clusters register broker to same path /loadbalance/brokers?
+  * A: They should use different zk.
 * consumer has a config ackReceiptEnabled, if it is false sometimes you use ackAsync().whenComplete(), it is not really compeleted because pulsar use ackGroupTracker.

+* research mc.individualDeletedMessages, it use BitSet to reduce usage of space.
+    * Can it be persisted?
+Yes, it is persisted in MetaStore.
+    * when open Cursor, method recover() can recover it.
+    * example: zk path is `/managed-ledgers/...`, ML name `public/default/persistent/logger`, MC name `test`.

+## numsg-pulsar
+* subscriptionType default Exlusive?
+Exlusive cannot loadbalance in numsg server.
+* threadsafe layer is useless since pulsar consumer is threadsafe.
+* consumerInstance get lock failed ?

+## 06-27
+* Message has some time property what's their meaning?
+  * brokerPublishTime: brokerTs, persisted in BK.
+  * eventTime: set by users.
+  * publishTime: attached when produce.
+* MessageMetadata includes: producerName(from conf or assigned by broker when connectionOpened), sequenceId(AtomicLong of client), eventTime, publishTime (set when published), replicatedFrom, replicatedTo, orderingKey, deliverAtTime(like numsg targetDeliveryTime), and others.
+* broker entry metadata PIP. https://github.com/apache/pulsar/wiki/PIP-70%3A-Introduce-lightweight-broker-entry-metadata
+*

+## 07-04
+* ConsumerImpl has api hasMessageAvailable, getLastMessageId.
+* PersistentTopic.checkGC() ?
+  * triggerred when broker has corresponding config.
+  * topic level config InactiveTopicPolicies including deleteWhileInactive, maxInactiveDurationSeconds, inactiveTopicDeleteMode(delete_when_no_subscription, delete_when_caughtup)
+  *
+* ConcurrentOpenLongPairRangeSet, NavigableMap, BitSet
+* PersistentTopic.checkMessageDeduplicationInfo() actually is messageDeduplication.purgeInactiveProducers()
+  * messageDeduplication has map of inactiveProducers, remove when connect, put when disconnect.
+  * if it has in map for some time, producer will be removed and highestSequencedPushed, highestSequencedPersisted will be removed.
+  * highestSequencedPushed is sent to client when producer connect.
+  * So if producer doesn't reconnect for some time, then its sequence is not recovered.
+  * dedup has a cursor, it persist LAC as markDeletePosition and highestSequencedPersisted as property.